rumca-js/RSS-Link-Database-2022/2022/12/2022-12-08/https.feeds.a.dj.comrssRSSWorldNews.xml_entries.md

-# Source The Wall Street Journal, Source URL:https://feeds.a.dj.com/rss/RSSWorldNews.xml
+# Source The Wall Street Journal, Source URL:https://feeds.a.dj.com/rss/RSSWorldNews.xml, Source language: en-US

 ## NATO Membership for Sweden, Finland on Track, Officials Say
  - [https://www.wsj.com/articles/nato-membership-for-sweden-and-finland-on-track-officials-say-11670531221](https://www.wsj.com/articles/nato-membership-for-sweden-and-finland-on-track-officials-say-11670531221)
  - RSS feed: https://feeds.a.dj.com/rss/RSSWorldNews.xml
  - date published: 2022-12-08 20:27:00+00:00
- - tags: None

 The Northern European nations’ foreign ministers met in Washington with Secretary of State Antony Blinken, and all three voiced optimism that Turkey and Hungary, the final two NATO members that haven’t ratified the new members, would do so soon.